momentes/19-PAW-Text-Editor/README.md

 # # Module-19-Challenge
-Bootcamp Module 19 Challenge - No SQL Social Media API
+Bootcamp Module 19 Challenge - PAW Text Editor

 The challenge is to build a text editor that runs in the browser.
 The app will be a single-page application that meets the PWA criteria.
 Additionally, to feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.